leegal1992/learningsteps-terraform/README.md

 ![Confirming the upstream env var](./screenshots/34c-Confirm-env-var.png)

-*AUTH_REQUEST_OAUTH2PROXY_UPSTREAM already correctly set on the NPMplus container.*

-NPMplus's own logs revealed the actual cause: CrowdSec's WAF was blocking NPMplus's **own** admin API request, since the SSH tunnel's traffic reaches NPMplus as `127.0.0.1`, which had been banned by an earlier appsec decision - the exact failure mode the Day 2 handbook had warned could recur:
+Checking NPMplus's own logs showed what was really happening, CrowdSec's WAF was blocking NPMplus's own request to save the setting, since my SSH tunnel's traffic shows up as 127.0.0.1 and that address had been banned earlier from testing.

 ```bash
 sudo docker logs npmplus --tail 30